thiippal/abulafia/README.md

 ```
 {
-    "token":"YOUR_OAUTH_TOKEN",
+    "token": "YOUR_OAUTH_TOKEN",
-    "mode":"SANDBOX"
+    "mode": "SANDBOX"
 }
 ```

-When you've tested your pipeline on the Toloka sandbox, change `"SANDBOX"` to `"PRODUCTION"`.
+When you've tested your pipeline in the Toloka sandbox, change `"SANDBOX"` to `"PRODUCTION"`.

 See `examples/` for tutorial pipelines.